If you're looking for a stainless steel cookware set, start here.

 Is it Smart to Buy Cookware Online?

 Our cookware buying guide wouldn't be complete without a section about buying online.

 We are an online review site, so we think buying online is smart.
-In fact, we have an article about how to buy products online and get the very deals.
+In fact, we have an article about how to buy products online and get the best deals.

 While you may always want to try a cookware set in person before buying, this is not a guarantee that you'll get what you want; a few minutes of holding pans in a store isn't always a good predictor of what daily use will be like.

 Amazon is also a great place to buy, especially if you have Amazon Prime and free shipping (though most products ship free now even without Prime).
 The reviews can be really helpful, especially if you know how to scan through them and get the most out of them: for more information, see our article Can You Trust Amazon Reviews?
 It's full of great information that will help you be a smarter buyer.

 Another advantage of buying online is all the options.
 You may fall in love with a set you find in a review article and not be able to find it in any kitchen store.
 But there are endless buying options on the Internet.

 Also, even if you usually buy on Amazon, you should consider buying from a kitchen store.
 Why?
 First, the prices are about the same, if not identical, everywhere on the Internet, so don't worry about overpaying (you can compare prices through our links to see what we mean.)
 Next, a lot of kitchen stores (like Williams-Sonoma and Sur la Table) will throw in an extra piece with the purchase of a premium set, often a roasting pan, which is an excellent incentive to buy from them.
 Don't be afraid to ask for this deal if it's not offered outright on the website.
 Call or email them--they'll usually be happy to throw in a little extra to get your purchase.

 Finally, if you sign up for promotional emails, the site will give you a substantial discount.
 (You can always un-subscribe later.)